gvyshnya/KerasBinClass1/README.md

 # Introduction
-This repo contains a Keras-based neural network (Deep Learning) solution to tacle a binary classification problem.
+This repo contains a Keras-based neural network (Deep Learning) solution to tackle a binary classification problem.

 This challenge has been implemented under the constraints below